gapdays/gapdays2024-summer/registration.md

 Initial decisions on whether we can grant support and how much will be made on <b>5th&nbsp;July&nbsp;2024</b>.</s>
 The deadline has now passed.
-We may be able to support later applications depending on funds left, so please don't hesitate to ask for funding after this date.
+We may be able to support later applications depending on the amount, so please don't hesitate to ask.

 ### Carer Fund
 <s>For these GAP Days we have also a small pot of funding to additionally support academics with caring responsibilities.